-The moans and groans on snatch day should turn to Joy and Celebration when you here all that this marvelous exercise has to offer!
+The moans and groans on snatch day should turn to joy and celebration when you hear all that this marvelous exercise has to offer!

 The word snatch actually means to “seize something quickly.”
-Considered to be the fastest Olympic lift, when you are snatching, you’re moving a load quickly, but you’re also moving it far, and as you work to fine-tune each element of the snatch, you’re training your mental capacity as well.
+Considered to be the fastest Olympic lift, when you are snatching, you’re moving a load quickly — but you’re also moving it far.
+As you work to fine-tune each element of the snatch, you’re training your mental capacity as well.